ValentinGj06/internship-quantox/README.md

 5. Go to the public folder.
 6. Start php server by running command `php -S 127.0.0.1:8080`.
 7. Open in browser `http://127.0.0.1:8080`.

+## NOTE: The project is not developed completely.
+Searching Feature is missing.